stitchdata/docs/_account-security/billing-faq.md

           {% cycle 'paid-after': '', '', '', '</tr>' %}
           {% endfor %}
           </table>

+      - question: "Can I use paid integrations if I'm on the Free plan?"
+        anchor: "paid-integrations-free-plan"
+        answer: |
+          To use any of Stitch's paid integrations, you'll need to [upgrade to a paid plan]({{ site.pricing }}).

       - question: "How many integrations can I add?"
         anchor: "how-many-integrations-can-i-add"